qte77/qte77.github.io/_posts/2022-07-08-python-closure-decorator.md

 ```
 >>> f()
-This is f called by decorator annotation saying "no *args given"
+This is decorated f called by decorator annotation saying 'no *args given'
 >>> f('Hello World!')
-This is f called by decorator annotation saying "Hello World!"
+This is decorated f called by decorator annotation saying 'Hello World!'
 ```

 ## Decorator with return values